Analysis of the Generalization Error: Empirical Risk Minimization over Deep Artificial Neural Networks Overcomes the Curse of Dimensionality in the Numerical Approximation of Black-Scholes Partial Differential Equations: Introduction

 To give a concrete example, $X_d^{(i)}$ may consist of different $28\times 28$ pixel grayscale images of handwritten digits and $Y_d^{(i)}$ may consist of corresponding probabilities describing the likelihood of a certain digit to be shown in image $X_d^{(i)}$ \cite{mnist}.
 The goal is then to find a functional relation between images and labels and use it for predictive purposes on unseen images.

 Empirical risk minimization (ERM) attempts to solve this prediction problem by minimizing the empirical risk

-over a compact\footnote{Note that we equip $C([u,v]^d,\R)$ with the uniform norm $\|{\cdot}\|_{L^{\infty}}$ which for $f\in C([u,v]^d,\R)$ is given by $\|f\|_{L^{\infty}}=\|f\|_{L^{\infty}([u,v]^d)}:= \max_{x\in[u,v]^d} |f(x)|$.} hypothesis class $\cH\subseteq C([u,v]^d,\R)$, resulting in a predictor
+over a compact\footnote{Note that we equip $\cont([u,v]^d,\R)$ with the uniform norm $\|{\cdot}\|_{\leb^{\infty}}$ which for $f\in \cont([u,v]^d,\R)$ is given by $\|f\|_{\leb^{\infty}}=\|f\|_{\leb^{\infty}([u,v]^d)}:= \max_{x\in[u,v]^d} |f(x)|$.} hypothesis class $\cH\subseteq \cont([u,v]^d,\R)$, resulting in a predictor

 that is hoped to provide a good approximation of the desired functional relation in the training data.
-In deep learning, these hypothesis classes consist of deep neural networks with fixed activation function $\rho\in C(\R,\R)$, parameter bound $R\in(0,\infty)$, and architecture\footnote{Typically one calls a neural network \enquote{deep} if the architecture satisfies $L> 2$.} $\ba = (a_0,a_1,\dots,a_{L})\in\N^{L+1}$ where $a_0=d$ and $a_L=1$.
+In deep learning, these hypothesis classes consist of deep neural networks with fixed activation function $\rho\in \cont(\R,\R)$, parameter bound $R\in(0,\infty)$, and architecture\footnote{Typically one calls a neural network \enquote{deep} if the architecture satisfies $L> 2$.} $\ba = (a_0,a_1,\dots,a_{L})\in\N^{L+1}$, where $a_0=d$ and $a_L=1$.
 We define the corresponding set of neural network parametrizations

-and for a parametrization $\ptheta =((W_l,B_l))_{l=1}^L\in\p_{\ba,R}$ we define its realization function\footnote{If there is no ambiguity we use the term \enquote{neural network} interchangeably for the parametrization and the realization function.
-However, note that $\ptheta\in\p_{\ba,R}$ uniquely induces $\F_\rho(\ptheta)\in C(\R^d,\R)$, while in general there can be multiple non-trivially different parametrizations with the same realization function, see~\cite{bernerdeg2019}.}
+and for a parametrization $\ptheta =((W_l,B_l))_{l=1}^L\in\p_{\ba,R}$ we define its realization function\footnote{If there is no possibility of ambiguity, we use the term \enquote{neural network} interchangeably for the parametrization and the realization function.
+However, note that $\ptheta\in\p_{\ba,R}$ uniquely induces $\F_\rho(\ptheta)\in \cont(\R^d,\R)$, while in general there can be multiple nontrivially different parametrizations with the same realization function; see~\cite{bernerdeg2019}.}

-where $\cA_{W,B}(x):=Wx+B$ and $\rho_*(x)=(\rho(x_i))_{i=1}^n$, i.e.\@ $\rho$ is applied componentwise.
+where $\cA_{W,B}(x):=Wx+B$ and $\rho_*(x)=(\rho(x_i))_{i=1}^n$, i.e., $\rho$ is applied componentwise.
 Then, neural network hypothesis classes are typically of the form

-Despite the great practical success of the \enquote{deep learning paradigm}, for generic real world training data it is far out of reach to specify network architectures which guarantee a desired performance on unseen data, see also~\cite{zhang2016}.
+Despite the great practical success of the \enquote{deep learning paradigm,} for generic real world training data it is far out of reach to specify network architectures which guarantee a desired performance on unseen data; see also~\cite{zhang2016}.

 This type of problem can be theoretically studied using tools developed within the field of statistical learning theory.
 There it is typically postulated that $((X_d^{(i)},Y_d^{(i)}))_{i=1}^{m}$ are i.i.d.\@ samples drawn from the distribution of some (unknown)\@ data $(X_d,Y_d)$ and that the optimal functional relation between $X_d$ and $Y_d$ is given by the regression function